Rapptz/discord.py/docs/guide/quickstart.rst

 Quickstart
 ===========

-This page will contain a simple explanation of how to make a basic bot using the commands extension "ext.commands".
+This page shows how to make a basic bot using the commands extension "ext.commands".
 Before you begin, make sure to install discord.py - see :ref:`guide_intro_installation` for more information.

 Obtaining a Bot Token
 ----------------------

-You will need a bot application before being able to run a bot.
-A step-by-step tutorial with screenshots follows:
+You need a bot application before being able to run a bot.
+Creating one is easy:

 1. Go to the `Discord Developer Portal <https://discord.com/developers/applications/>`_.